Digital Signal Processing G (10095.2)

 All assessment items will receive a numerical mark.
 The final grade will be determined as a weighted average of the individual assessment items.

-To be awarded a particular grade in DSP, students must meet the overall requirements, individual requirements for each assessment item, and the exam requirements set out in the table below.
+To be awarded a particular grade in DSP, students must meet the overall requirements, individual requirements for each assessment item set out in the table below.
 All grades are conditional upon the following minimum requirements:

 Minimum 50% of combined weighted marks of all assessment items